 The Board is made up of the Principal and independent non-executive members appointed by the Board, together with employee and student representatives who are elected by their peers.
-The Chair of the Board and its committees are non-executive members.
+The Chairs of the respective Committees of the Board are non-executive members.
 The Board sets and monitors the strategic direction of SLC following consultation with The Lanarkshire Board, oversees College work and sets high standards of governance and management.